NOAA-EMC/bufr-query/docs/python_api.rst

           Append the other DataContainer to this one.

+      .. method:: gather(comm)

+          Gather the DataContainer data from all the ranks.

 So to replace a value in the DataContainer you would do something like this (assuming only 1 category):